 Tip 4: Bring a Gluten-Free Dish to Share

-For some suggestions, try my super simple steak marinade recipe for a grilling masterpiece or this delicious pear & gorgonzola salad for a delicious side.
+For some suggestions, try my super simple steak marinade recipe for a grilling masterpiece, this instant pot black eyed peas for something to prepare and bring with, or this delicious pear & gorgonzola salad for a delicious side.
 You could even try this watermelon lemonade which would be loved by kids and adults!

 If you need more ideas on what to bring, follow me on Pinterest!
 I have a board full of recipes for yummy, gluten-free side dishes that are perfect for a summer cookout.